official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 occupation issues”.[^136] In the event of UK participation in the occupation of Iraq it was likely to expand considerably.

-[^134] Minute Chilcott to Private Secretary [FCO], 20 February 2003, ‘Iraq: Day-After (Phase IV)’.
+[^134]: Minute Chilcott to Private Secretary [FCO], 20 February 2003, ‘Iraq: Day-After (Phase IV)’.
-[^135] Letter Jay to Turnbull, 17 February 2003, ‘Iraq Planning’ attaching ‘Proposed Terms of reference for the [^136] Minute Dodd to Manning, 17 February 2003, ‘Ad Hoc Group on Iraq’.
+[^135]: Letter Jay to Turnbull, 17 February 2003, ‘Iraq Planning’ attaching ‘Proposed Terms of reference for the
+[^136]: Minute Dodd to Manning, 17 February 2003, ‘Ad Hoc Group on Iraq’.

 304

-The Report of the Iraq Inquiry2  |  Decision-making within government

 238. The record of the next meeting, on 21 February, described the co-ordinating role of the AHGI: